ericclack/little-pythoner/doc/basics.rst

 * It creates a greeting variable with a string, then creates a name variable using whatever the user types at the prompt.
-It then produces a string containing a greeting.
+It then produces a string containing a greeting for the user.

 ----